Sitefinity/sitefinity-admin-app-extensions-samples/tree/README.md

 # Custom list components

 ## Introduction

 The list component in the Sitefinity AdminApp is used in various places in the application, for example, the grid (the list of content items), the sidebar, related data and so forth.
-This extension will allow you to inject a custom Angualr component in the list's item template.
+This extension will allow you to inject a custom Angular component in the list's item template.
 The picture below shows where the custom component will be rendered in the list's item template.

 ![Location of where the custom component will be rendered in the list](./../assets/tree/sample.png)

 ### Demo for related data

 The custom component for the related data feature will be rendered, in the following parts of the UI

 * already selected related items
 * dropdown selector for the recent items and adjacent search feature
 * related data selector and adjacent search feature